Resisting Large Data Variations via Introspective Transformation Network: Method

-The parameter $\sigma$ is learned with function $g(\cdot \ ; \psi)$.
-We have $\sigma = g(x; \psi) + \zeta$, where $\zeta$ is random noise follows the standard normal distribution.
-The function parameter $\psi$ is learned by optimizing Eqn.(\ref{eqn: explore}).
+More specifically, the parameter $\sigma$ is designed to be a sample dependent parameter.
+In other words, we want to find a unique transformation for each incoming positive samples.
+Following this idea, $\sigma$ is learned with function $g_{\psi}(\cdot)$.
+We have $\sigma = g_{\psi}(x) + \zeta$, where $\zeta$ is random noise follows the standard normal distribution.
 Notably, following the standard backpropagation procedure, we need to compute the derivative of the transformation function $\mathcal{T}$ in each step.
-In other words, the transformation function $\mathcal{T}(\cdot; \sigma)$ need to be differentiable with respect to the parameter $\psi$ to allow the gradients to flow through the transformation function $\mathcal{T}$ when learning by backpropagation.
+In other words, the transformation function $\mathcal{T}(\cdot; \sigma)$ needs to be differentiable with respect to the parameter $\psi$ to allow gradients flow through the transformation function $\mathcal{T}$ when learning by backpropagation.

-\textbf{Generative model} \ Now we describe the detailed method for generating $S_t^{-}$.
-In the discriminative models, the updated discriminative model $p(y \vert x)$ is learned by Eqn.(\ref{eqn: discriminative model}).
-The updated discriminative model is then used to compute the generative model by Eqn.(\ref{eqn: update}) in section 3.1.
-The generative model is learned by maximizing the likelihood function $p(x)$.
-Note that learning the generative models is redundant since the update at each iteration only involves pseudo-negatives samples instead of the full generative model.

-Let us denote the initial reference distribution by $p_{0}^{-}(x)$ and $p_{n}(x | y = -1)$ as $p_{n}^{-}(x)$ for simplicity.
-Following standard introspective learning, we approximate samples drawn from latest negative distribution by first sampling from $p_{0}^{-}(x)$ and iteratively update them to approach desired samples.
-With $p_{0}^{-}$ and Eqn.(\ref{eqn: update}), we have